-A team approach can best develop optimum physical, emotional, and developmental health for the child.
+- A team approach can best develop top physical, emotional, and developmental health for the child.

 Making the Most of Doctor Time

-Creating a list is another way to ensure you get all the information you need.
-Jotting down three to five questions and bringing them to the visit will help you focus on your issues of concern and start the dialogue with your pediatrician.
+Tip for Parents: Create a list of things you want to discuss with your child's pediatrician to ensure you get all the information you need.
+Jotting down your top three to five questions or concerns, bringing them to the visit and presenting these to the pediatrician at the beginning of the visit will help you focus on your issues of concern and start the dialogue with your pediatrician.

 "Any question that reflects your concern about your child's development, behavior, sleep, eating or relations with other members of the family is appropriate," suggested Martin T. Stein, M.D., FAAP, professor of pediatrics at the University of California San Diego Rady Children's Hospital.
 "Asking what you can do to help your child's development and learning is probably the best question."

-Other ideas include researching Web sites, pamphlets, and books that describe age-specific developmental skills and typical issues your child may be experiencing.
-Knowing what to expect makes the new feel more familiar (and less scary).
+Other ideas include researching on HealthyChildren.org and in parenting books for developmental skills and typical issues your child may be experiencing by age level.
+Knowing what to expect makes what is new feel more familiar (and less intimidating).

-“Talk to others who may care for your child — the other parent, a grandparent, child caregiver — and ask for their input.
-They may notice something different to offer a new perspective,” Dr. Stein offered.
+"Talk to others who may care for your child — the other parent, a grandparent, child care provider — and ask for their input.
+They may notice something different to offer a new perspective," Dr. Stein offered.

-According to Dr. Tanner, parents shouldn’t hesitate or feel embarrassed to share information that further opens the doors of communication.
-“As your child’s most important advocate, you have valuable information that will help your doctor better understand your child and your family,” he said.
+According to Dr. Tanner, parents should not hesitate or feel embarrassed to share information that further opens the doors of communication.
+"As your child's most important advocate, you have valuable information that will help your doctor better understand your child and your family," he said.

 An Ounce of Prevention...

 Immunizations are a big part of the preventive care visit, but talking about other topics can be helpful.
-Pediatricians also address safety in the home and at the playground, optimal nutrition, toilet training, and environmental concerns such as lead paint exposure.
+As part of providing a comprehensive medical home for patients and their families, pediatricians also address safety in the home and at the playground, optimal nutrition, toilet training, and environmental concerns such as lead paint exposure.

-A lot of first-time parents like me may not realize that they can ask about any and everything related to the care of their child — medical or not.
+Many first-time parents may not realize that they can ask about any and everything related to the care of their child — medical or not.

 A Healthy Future

 The AAP developed a set of comprehensive health supervision guidelines for well-child care, called Bright Futures, for pediatricians to follow.
-Its mission is to promote and improve the health, education, and well-being of infants, children, adolescents, families, and communities.
+The mission of Bright Futures is to promote and improve the health, education, and well-being of infants, children, adolescents, families, and communities.

-Some pediatricians send out reminder cards for these planned appointments, much like dentists’ offices do for semiannual cleanings.
+Some pediatricians send out reminder cards for these planned appointments, much like dentists' offices do for twice yearly cleanings.
 This was one of the recommendations that emerged from the focus groups.